The Lost World: Jurassic Park (Sega Genesis video game)

-The Lost World: Jurassic Park is an action-adventure video game developed by Appaloosa Interactive, and published by Sega for the Sega Genesis.
-It was released on September 16, 1997.
+The Lost World: Jurassic Park is an action-adventure video game developed by Appaloosa Interactive and published by Sega for the Sega Genesis.
+It was released on September 16, 1997 in North America.
 By this time the Genesis was near the end of its commercial lifespan, and months went by between new software releases for the console.

 The Lost World: Jurassic Park is based on the film of the same name, which in turn is based on the novel by Michael Crichton.

 Gameplay

 Unlike the previous Jurassic Park games for the Genesis, the game features a bird's-eye view perspective similar to Jurassic Park on the Super NES.

 The player assumes the role of an unnamed character who must capture dinosaurs on Isla Sorna, while stopping rival hunters from transporting dinosaurs to the mainland.
 The game consists of nineteen missions spread across four sections of the island, referred to as Sites One through Four.
 Boss levels must be played at the end of each Site in order to advance to the next Site.

 Two players can work together in Cooperative Mode, or work against each other in Competitive Mode.
 Weapons such as a taser, tranquilizer gun, shotgun and grenades can be used against hunters and dinosaurs.
 At times, the player can control vehicles such as an SUV and a hovercraft.